MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-servers-overview.md

 - [Update](/azure/azure-monitor/reference/tables/update) and [UpdateSummary](/azure/azure-monitor/reference/tables/updatesummary) when the Update Management solution isn't running in the workspace or solution targeting is enabled.
 - [MDCFileIntegrityMonitoringEvents](/azure/azure-monitor/reference/tables/mdcfileintegritymonitoringevents)

-If the workspace is in the legacy per-node pricing tier, the Defender for Cloud and Log Analytics allocations are combined and applied jointly to all billable ingested data.

 ### Allowance

-When you have Defender for Servers Plan 2 enabled, you get 500 MB of free data ingestion per day.
+Data ingestion is calculated per node, per reported workspace, and per day.

 - The allowance is specifically for the security data types that are directly collected by Defender for Cloud.
-- This allowance is a daily rate that's averaged across all nodes.
-Your total daily free limit is equal to [number of machines] × 500 MB.
-You aren't charged extra if the total doesn't exceed your total daily free limit, even if some machines send 100 MB and others send 800 MB.
+- The allowance is a daily rate averaged across all nodes.
+- Your total daily free limit is equal to [number of machines] x 500 MB.
+- You aren't charged extra if the total doesn't exceed your total daily free limit, even if some machines send 100 MB and others send 800 MB.

 ## Enabling deployment scope